Jidendiran-coder/Kubernetes_Methods/Kubernetes_Path/3.CICD_Project_Using_Maven/README.md

 Maven Plugin needed for this, After install the Maven just Set it in the Global Configuration tools and call it in our groovy Script.

-My pipeline Groovy Script Placed in the following Path: 3.CICDPROJECT_USING_MAVEN/spring-boot-app/JenkinsFile (Should be placed in the pox.xml folder)
+My pipeline Groovy Script Placed in the following Path: 3.CICDPROJECT_USING_MAVEN/spring-boot-app/JenkinsFile (Should be placed in the pom.xml folder)

 3. Start the BUild.
 Once Build completed JAR File would be located in the Jenkins WorkSpace Folder and Path would be /var/lib/jenkins/workspace/<buildname>/spring-boot-app/target/